Tapcussionist: Echoes of Rhythm

 Sifiso Maseko

-Sifiso Maseko was born in 1989 and raised in the dusty roads of Soweto.
-He was introduced to art performance at an early age by Dingaane Lilokwane, and since then has turned his talent
+Sifiso Maseko was born and raised in the dusty roads of Soweto.
+He was introduced to art performance at an early age by Dingaane Lilokwane, and since then has turned his talent into a profession.

-In 2000 he performed with international artist Gladys Knight at Sun City, he was part of the World Summit and has worked with entertainment companies like Ipelegeng Art Center where he learned all about the Djembe drum, Drum-Tribe and Dinganga Theatre Creations just to name a few.
+In 2000 he performed with international artist, Gladys Knight, at Sun City, he was part of the World Summit and has worked with entertainment companies like Ipelegeng Art Center where he learned all about the Djembe drum and performing arts.
 He represented SA at the China Expo where he met different groups from around the world.
 From there he has managed to travel to other countries including Brazil and Germany.

-In 2002, Sifiso worked with Somizi Mhlongo and Will Smith for the Mandela Show and in 2009 he played with Khaya Mahlangu at the Jazz Festival at the Grahamstown National Art Festival.
-In 2011, Sifiso’s mentor, Tlale Makhene, asked him to join him on stage for Zahara’s live DVD recording.
+In 2002, Sifiso worked with Somizi Mhlongo and Will Smith for the Mandela Show and in 2009 he played with Khaya Mahlangu at the Jazz Festival at the National Art Festival.
+In 2011, Sifiso’s mentor, Tlale Makhene, were part of Zahara’s live DVD recording.
 He is a member of Storm Rhythms Ensemble that won the best group in the Womba Womba Khala Sgubhu in 2012.
 He travelled to Russia as a solo percussionist from 2013 to 2014.

 Currently Sifiso is part of a band called Tapcussionist Triad, and is also one of the founders.
 Sifiso Maseko received professional training and successfully completed the unit standards as a facilitator in arts and culture modules and programs at Sibikwa Arts Centre in 2020 accredited by CATHSSETA.
 He is working with various community arts organisations as a facilitator/ creative/ artistic director.
 Sifiso is eager to learn more and grow in the arts, as the journey is limitless.